logo learn the Quran caption learn the Quran Open Quran to learn

 Q: Does Islam alone have a Law?

-Words: Mussadiq = Confirming, AlKitab = The Scripture - The Holy Book, Muhaymen = Supervising - Protecting - Controlling, Ehkum = Judge, Anzala = Sent, Tattabe' = Follow, Ahwa' = Whims - Desires, Shirah = A revealed law - Shariah, Minhaj = A set of guidelines - A System - Methods, Ja'ala = Kept - Made, Ummah = Nation, Yablou = Tests, Takhtalif = Disagree - Differ.
+Words: Mussadiqan = Confirming, AlKitab = The Scripture - The Holy Book, Muhaymen = Supervising - Protecting - Controlling, Ehkum = Judge, Anzala = Sent, Tattabe' = Follow, Ahwa' = Whims - Desires, Shir'ah = A revealed law - Shariah, Minhaj = A set of guidelines - A System - Methods, Ja'alakum = Kept you- Made, Ummah = Nation - Community, Yablou = Tests, Takhtalifoun = You disagree - differ.

 Q: What is the punishment in Islamic Shariah for theft?